Values: Your Secret Weapon to Finding Fulfilment.

 They affect the quality of the relationships we have with people AND they influence how people experience us.

 When we live a life knowing what our values are, it’s easy to have our needs met and to consciously influence what we want, so we feel fulfilled.
-I recognise my need for freedom and so I proactively manage it.
-I can’t expect others to do that for me.
+You can proactively manage your needs.
+It’s impossible to expect people to do this for you

-Our values help us to nurture what is positive about our personality.
+Our values help us to nurture what is positive about our personality and make decisions with confidence.

 So what are your values?